arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 You will need to download and use the **Git Bash**, a bash shell that is downloaded when you set up **Git** on your computer.

 Git is a powerful version control system for organizing your work and you will likely want to use at some point in the (near) future if you don't use it already.
 For that reason, we recommend that you follow these instructions for [setting up Git on your Windows computer](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/git_setup_windows/git_setup_windows.md#Lesson-Preparation).
-You do not need to configure Git at the this time, so following the instructions in the Lesson Preparation section will suffice.
+You do not need to configure Git at this time, so following the instructions in the Lesson Preparation section will suffice.
 The installation process may take about 10 to 15 minutes.

 Once you have Git Bash installed, you are ready to get started learning how to use the bash shell!